CARE: Certifiably Robust Learning with Reasoning via Variational Inference: Background

-where $t_1, ..., t_L$ denote the $L$ ground predicates (with assignment $\mathcal{A}_f$) that are used to form the formulas, $w_f$ represents the corresponding weight for each formula, Note that $t_i(x)$ is a predicate function given input $x$, and for notation simplicity we will use $t_i$ throughout this work to represent $t_i(x)$ when there is no ambiguity. $\phi_f(\cdot)$ represents the potential function for the given assignment, which takes 1 when the formula is true and 0 when it is false, and $Z(w)$ is the \textit{partition function} summing over all possible assignments.
-Based on the grounding predicates, we can define a \textit{possible world} by assigning a truth value to each possible ground predicate.

 \textbf{Robustness certification.} The robustness certification technique aims to provide a certified robustness guarantee: given a robust radius $r \in \mathbb{R}_+$, any perturbation within $r$ will not change the classifier's prediction~\cite{li2023sok,liu2021algorithms}.
 Formally, such technique takes a classifier $h: \mathbb{R}^d \to \mathcal{Y}$ and a clean~(i.e., unperturbed) input $x$.
 It outputs $r$ such that $h(x) = h(x')$ holds for any perturbed input $x'$ with $d(x,x') < r$ under a specific metric $d$~(e.g., $\ell_p$ norm).
 We provide more details about existing robustness certification techniques in our related work \Cref{sec:related-work}.
 In this paper, we mainly utilize the randomized smoothing technique~\cite{cohen2019certified}, one of the state-of-the-art certification methods that can scale to large-scale datasets~\cite{jeong2020consistency,li2023sok,carlini2022certified}, to evaluate the certified robustness for different learning pipelines as follows.
 First, we will wrap a given learning model $h$ to a new smoothed model $g(x)=\argmax_{c\in \gY} \sP(h(x+\delta)=c)$ where the $\delta \sim \mathcal{N}\left(0, \sigma^{2} I\right)$ and the $\sigma$ here control the variance of the added noise.
 Then, the resulting Gaussian smoothed classifier $g(x)$ can be certified by leveraging Neyman-Pearson lemma with no further assumption.
-Assume $p_A$ is the probability of the returning class $c_{A}$, i.e., $p_A = \mathbb{P}\left(h(x+\delta)=c_{A}\right)$, and $p_B$ is the ``runner-up'' probability, i.e., $p_{B}=\max _{c \neq c_{A}} \mathbb{P}(h(x+\varepsilon)=c)$, the smoothed classifier $g$ is robust around $x$ with the radius~\cite{cohen2019certified}:

-where $\Phi^{-1}$ is the inverse of the standard Gaussian CDF.
+Assume $p_A$ is the probability of the returning class $c_{A}$, i.e., $p_A = \mathbb{P}\left(h(x+\delta)=c_{A}\right)$, and $p_B$ is the ``runner-up'' probability, i.e., $p_{B}=\max _{c \neq c_{A}} \mathbb{P}(h(x+\varepsilon)=c)$, the smoothed classifier $g$ is robust around $x$ with the radius~\cite{cohen2019certified}: where $\Phi^{-1}$ is the inverse of the standard Gaussian CDF.
 That is to say, it is guaranteed that there is no further adversarial perturbation within $R$, and thus the robustness can be certified.